 Cycling is all about freedom.
 You can ride as far and as fast as your legs can take you.
 But after some time many of us might start wondering – what’s next?
-Here’s when different options come to play.
-And that includes cycling training plans.
+Here’s when different options come into play.
+And that includes implementing a cycling training plan.

 Part of Cycling Advice